 About the Small Business Spotlight Series

-Since we love small businesses and online marketing (so much so that we have a new product just for them), we decided that small businesses who rock at online marketing deserve more attention.
+Since we love small businesses and online marketing, we decided that small businesses who rock at online marketing deserve more attention.
 So for the next few months, once a week we're going to feature a Q&A with a small business that has a great online presence.
 It may be social media or PPC, but all of these small businesses are doing at least one thing right.